Knowledge Graph Based Synthetic Corpus Generation for Knowledge-Enhanced Language Model Pre-training: Knowledge Enhanced LMs

-REALM was developed with the goal of providing an interpretable mechanism for knowledge intensive tasks.
-However, the model was not evaluated on LAMA.
-We first evaluate REALM on LAMA using the original retrieval corpus and then using the KELM corpus.
-No finetuning is performed and the masked word predictions from the pretrained models are used as answers.
+REALM did not include LAMA as one of its evaluation datasets.
+So we first evaluate REALM on LAMA using the original retrieval corpus and then using the \kelm{} Corpus.
+No finetuning is performed and the masked word predictions from the pre-trained models are used as answers.